 Computer Engineering integrates computer science and electronics principles to analyze and design computer systems.
 The Computer Engineering program encompasses all aspects of design, theory and practice related to systems of digital and analog computation and information processing; components and circuits for computing systems; relevant portions of supporting disciplines; applications, use, and programming of computing devices and information processing systems; and the use of computers in electrical and electronic engineering.
 For more information go to the Electrical and Computer Engineering Department Web site.

 Computer Science and Engineering offers a wide and flexible formation in different aspects associated with the analysis, design, and implementation of computing systems, including computer networking, artificial intelligence, databases, computer graphics, web applications, mobile devices, the design and implementation of programmable languages, and the computer architecture.
-For more information go to the Electrical and Computer Engineering Department Web site.
+For more information go to the Computer Science and Engineering Department Web site.

 The Bachelor of Science Program in Software Engineering is based on the set skills defined by the Institute of Electrical and Electronic Engineers (IEEE).
 Software engineering is the application of a well-structured, systematically and quantitative methodology in the development, operation, and maintenance of computational programs.
-For more information go to the Electrical and Computer Engineering Department Web site.
+For more information go to the Computer Science and Engineering Department Web site.

 Graduates from the Industrial Engineering program are instrumental in planning, designing, implementing and evaluating products, services, and systems which integrate people, materials, equipment, and information for the progress and improvement of the quality of life of humankind.
 For more information go to the Industrial Engineering Department Web site.